STEllAR-GROUP/hpx/docs/sphinx/manual/creating_hpx_projects.rst

    when adding a component using ``add_hpx_component``.

-When you configure your application, all you need to do is set the ``HPX_DIR`` variable to point to the installation of |hpx|!
+When you configure your application, all you need to do is set the ``HPX_DIR`` variable to point to the installation of |hpx|.

 .. note::